Getting Started

 Component: ServicePulse

 After resolving the issue that caused message processing failures, failed messages can be resent for reprocessing by the corresponding endpoint(s).
-This is referred to as a "retry" (or a manual retry, in contrast to the automated and configurable Recoverability).
+This is referred to as a "retry" (or a manual retry, as opposed to the automated and configurable recoverability process).

 Manual retries of failed messages can be requested via the Failed Messages page in ServicePulse.

-A message that is sent for retry is marked as such and is not displayed in the failed message list or included in failed message groups unless the reprocessing fails again.
+A message that is sent for retry is marked as such and is not displayed in the failed message list or included in failed message groups unless reprocessing the message fails again.

 ServiceControl keeps track of all retry attempts in the background.
 If a retry operation fails, ServicePulse will show the number of failed retry attempts.